Memal7/kcna/01_cloud-native-architecture.md

 An architectural approach for designing an application as a collection of small services; each service implements business logic or functionalities, runs its process, and communicates via HTTP APIs or messaging.
     - **Benefits:**
         - Much faster to develop and much easier to understand and maintain.
-        - Can be deployed, upgraded, scaled, and restarted independent of other services in the same application.
+        - Can be deployed, upgraded, scaled, and restarted independently of other services in the same application.
         - Enabling frequent updates and continuous deployment.
         - Free to choose whatever technologies make sense.
         - The Better choice for complex and evolving applications.